ChenHsieh/BioLOLPython/Readme.md

 # bioLOLPython

+## 🐱 What is LOLCODE?

+LOLOLOL okay so listen up Gen Z 😹 — before TikTok memes and Discord kittens, there was a meme format called **lolcats**.
+These were internet-famous cat pictures with broken-English captions called **lolspeak** (or **catspeak**).
+Think:

+- “I CAN HAS CHEEZBURGER?”
+- “Y U NO FETCH?”
+- “I’M IN UR CODE, BREAKIN UR LOOPZ”

+From this glorious chaos, **LOLCODE** was born in 2007 by Adam Lindsay.
+It’s a programming language styled entirely in lolspeak.
+It’s not meant for serious production use — it’s a meme, a parody, and a challenge all in one.

+Popular LOLcats included **Grumpy Cat**, **Longcat**, and **Serious Cat**, and this language was their honorary coding tongue.

+**LOLPython** was later developed by Andrew Dalke as a LOLCODE-inspired interpreter that transpiles to Python.
+That’s what this project builds on — but with extra chromosomes: we’ve added **bioinformatics**.

+Welcome to **bioLOLPython** — a meme-powered biological scripting language for coding with chaos and DNA 🧬.

 ## 🤖 bioLOLPython Extension

 This is a **meme-inspired biological scripting environment** built on top of the original LOLPython interpreter.
-Vibe coded by **Chen Hsieh (2025)**, it updates LOLPython to Python 3 and adds support for biological sequence analysis using Biopython.
+Vibe coded (sorry not sorry) by **Chen Hsieh (2025)**, it updates LOLPython to Python 3 and adds support for biological sequence analysis using Biopython.

 ### ✨ Added Features
 - ✅ `DNA GO <name> ITZ "SEQ"` — declare a DNA sequence